 The purpose of the BOD is to provide an overview of the technical criteria for Conceptual Engineering of the Long Bridge Corridor, with southern limits starting at the RO Interlocking and extending north to the L'Enfant Interlocking.
 The BOD has been closely coordinated and developed with input from the major project stakeholders, including the District Department of Transportation (DDOT); Federal Railroad Administration (FRA); DRPT; CSXT; Amtrak; and VRE.
-The Project Sponsor has yet to be identified for final design and construction and future infrastructure and corridor ownership; and maintenance responsibilities have also yet to be determined.
+The Project Sponsor for preliminary and final design, construction, future infrastructure and corridor ownership is DRPT.
+Maintenance responsibilities have yet to be determined.
 Project stakeholders have agreed that all rail improvements will be conceptually designed consistent with CSXT design standards; FRA standards; and as described in the American Railway Engineering and Maintenance-of-Way Association (AREMA) Manual for Railway Engineering.
 Additional information on the proposed bridge over the Potomac River is provided in the Long Bridge Project EIS Structures Study Report.

-Given the unknowns with future project ownership, this BOD is considered a living document that will be updated at the Preliminary Engineering phase based upon additional input and decisions made in project development.
+This BOD is considered a living document that will be updated at the Preliminary Engineering phase based upon additional input and decisions made in project development.
+The primary goal of this version of the BOD is to provide sufficient technical criteria to complete conceptual design of the

-The primary goal of this version of the BOD is to provide sufficient technical criteria to complete conceptual design of the two Action Alternatives in support of the Environmental Impact Statement and selection of a Preferred Alternative.
-Once the Preferred Alternative is selected, the Preliminary Design will begin and include an update to the BOD.
+Preferred Alternative in support of the Environmental Impact Statement.
+The BOD will be updated once the Preferred Alternative is advanced to Preliminary Design.